Opening recital - V International Piano Festival of Oeiras

 About the Festival

-In the development of a partnership that has allowed, in the past,the “Festival of Music in the Palace” and both the first edition, second and third edition of the International Piano Festival of Oeiras in 2018, 2019 and 2020, the City Hall of Oeiras and the Academy of Music Flor da Murta will promote the Fourth International Piano Festival of Oeiras.
-The Festival will run from June 27 to August 1, 2021 in the Auditorium Ruy de Carvalho in Carnaxide.
+In the development of a partnership that has allowed, in the past,the “Festival of Music in the Palace” and both the first edition thru forth edition of the International Piano Festival of Oeiras in 2018, 2019, 2020 and 2021, the City Hall of Oeiras and the Academy of Music Flor da Murta will promote the Fifth International Piano Festival of Oeiras.
+The Festival will run from June 26 to July 31, 2022 in the Auditorium Ruy de Carvalho in Carnaxide.

-The Festival will bring to the Municipality of Oeiras some of the most renowned pianists such as Jan Michiels, Angela Cheng, Grigory Gruzman, Suzana Bartal, Nikolai Lugansky and the artistic diretor Teresa da Palma Pereira.
-The recitals will take place every Sunday from June 27th until August 1st.
+The Festival will bring to the Municipality of Oeiras some of the most renowned pianists such as Jan Michiels, Yoav Levanon, Olga Kern, António Rosado, Nikolai Lugansky and the artistic diretor Teresa da Palma Pereira.

 At the opening of the Festival, a personality will be honored as distinguished in the knowledge, in the creation, interpretation or diffusion of the erudite music, in general, or of the piano repertoire in particular.
 It is a fair tribute to all those who work to ensure that the right to culture is not a dead letter.